 P.S.: photo credits to Sam (I’d left my camera in the safe confines of my home)

-Ghati welcomed us with a mesmerising view of the hills, lakes (or rather puddles of water) scattered in the meadow and a lot of greenery around..
-The boundary of the meadow was lined by a railway track- It looked beautiful.!!
+My family decided to visit the Ghati Subramanya temple on Ganesh Chaturthi day considering that there would be less crowd in a Subramanya temple.
+A short drive into the Bangalore outskirts, Ghati welcomed us with a mesmerizing view of the hills, ponds scattered in the meadow and a lot of greenery around… The boundary of the meadow was lined by a railway track- It looked beautiful.!!

-And just as we slowed down to appreciate the view, a freight loco came zipping along the line- and now it looked picture perfect..!!
-And just as I thought that this scene was familiar- my mind wandered to recollect where I had seen it; and soon I knew the answer: it was the “Makalidurga Ghats” I had seen in an IRCTC- South Western railways hoarding at Cantonment station; I had then gone back home and googled about the place, but had soon forgotten…!!
-So, this is great !!
+And just as we slowed down to appreciate the view, a freight loco came zipping along the line- and now it looked picture perfect…!!
+And just as I thought that this scene was familiar- my mind wandered to recollect where I had seen it.
+Soon I knew the answer: it was the “Makalidurga Ghats” that I had seen in an IRCTC hoarding of the South Western railways at Cantonment station.
+Back then, I remember that I had gone back home and googled about Makalidurga but had soon forgotten.
+So, this felt great today!!

-We then explored the place around..
-One of the hills offers an amazing view of the villages around..
-There are ruins of an old fort atop the hill which makes it a great place for some exploration…
+We then explored the place around by foot.
+One of the hills offered an amazing view of the surrounding villages.
+There are ruins of an old fort atop the hill which makes it a great place for some exploration.
+I later learnt that the place is crowded with trekkers on weekends who usually come here for adventure sports and camping.
+It is a nice place if you are looking for a quick and a random drive just around the city.

 On a casual weekday off, dad and I decided to take a train trip to some place nearby..
 So, We bought 2 tickets of Rs.4 each for Ypr-Devanahalli Passenger and headed to the platform.
 We boarded the train with 5 bogies with 5 passengers for a round trip.
 That makes it 1 passenger per bogie 😛